Developing your website

 You will want to keep content current, as a fresh website makes a positive impression, but an outdated one reflects poorly on your business.
 When you develop a website, include a strategy to ensure your content is kept up-to-date long after the launch.

 The latest services and online tools can provide new ways to drive traffic to your website:

-- Tools such as mashups, small Internet applications that take data from one website to publish it on another, such as a local weather display, can enhance your website.
+- Tools such as mashups, small Internet applications that take data from one website to publish it on another, can enhance your website (for example adding a local weather display).

 - Real Simple Syndication (RSS) allows users to subscribe to information updates from any website.

 - A variety of website services like webhosting, website management, domain registration and email services can provide new ways to get a message out online.